chinanf-boy/cargo-book-zh/src/reference/publishing.md

 ]
 ```

-The syntax of each element in this array is what
-[rust-lang/glob](https://github.com/rust-lang/glob) accepts.
-If you’d rather
-roll with a whitelist instead of a blacklist, Cargo also supports an `include`
+If you’d rather explicitly list the files to include, Cargo also supports an
-key, which if set, overrides the `exclude` key:
+`include` key, which if set, overrides the `exclude` key:

 ```toml
 [package]